-This Instructional Guide will serve to assist campus with expectations on review, routing and set up of Clinical Trials (CTs) given that they may be executed by DSP-Gainesville (DSP), DSP-Jacksonville (JAX) or the UF Office of Clinical Research (OCR).
+This Instructional Guide will serve to assist UF Research staff with expectations on review, routing and set up of Clinical Trials (CTs) given that they may be executed by DSP-Gainesville (DSP), DSP-Jacksonville (JAX) or the UF Office of Clinical Research (OCR).

 The original negotiating office will review and execute any amendments.

 All new subawards are requested by campus through the Awards Module in UFIRST.
 Subawards requested for Awards in fund 201 and 209 will automatically route to DSP in UFIRST.
 Subawards requested for awards in fund 214 will automatically route to OCR.
 After approval by the DSP and OCR directors, subawards can be rerouted or assigned to a different office.